Table of Contents

 out

 is a pointer-size (Definition 216) to a buffer where the SCALE-encoded storage root, calculated after committing all the existing operations, will be stored.
+The value is actually stored only if the buffer is large enough.
+Otherwise, the buffer contents are undefined.

 Results